 ABB Equipment.
 The Equipment also includes two (2) transformers to be delivered by a certain delivery date, all as more specifically described in the ABB Change Order (the “Power Transformer Package”).

+[FOR 2 A AND B ABOVE, IS THIS FOR ALL HARD ASSETS OR JUST ANCILLARY EQUIPMENT?
+ALSO, NEED TO MAKE SURE THESE COSTS ARE NOT BEING INCURRED BY AN ENRON ENTITY UNLESS ALREADY ENGAGED AS AGENT BY THE SPV/OWNER – AGAIN HARD COST ISSUES.
+LANGUAGE NOT QUITE DEFINITIVE.]

 Change Orders.
-Upon the exercise of the ESA Option, ESA shall assume the change orders attached hereto as Exhibit A (“GE Change Order”) and the change order attached hereto as Exhibit B (the “ABB Change Order”).
+Upon the exercise of the ESA Option, ESA shall assume the change orders [NEED TO MAKE SURE THESE COSTS ARE NOT BEING INCURRED BY AN ENRON ENTITY UNLESS ALREADY ENGAGED AS AGENT BY THE SPV/OWNER – AGAIN HARD COST ISSUES.] attached hereto as Exhibit A (“GE Change Order”) and the change order attached hereto as Exhibit B (the “ABB Change Order”).
 To the extent that any future change orders are required by ESA, ESA acknowledges that the credit capacity of the West LB Facility may not be sufficient to cover the cost of such change orders.
 The determination of whether sufficient credit capacity exists in the WestLB Facility shall be made by ENA in its sole discretion.
-In any event, ENA shall only authorize change orders if ESA executes a letter agreement which stipulates that ESA shall be responsible for their payment, including interest expense, transaction costs, and other carrying charges, when the ESA Option is exercised or is deemed to be exercised.
+In any event, ENA shall only authorize change orders if ESA executes a letter agreement which stipulates that ESA shall be responsible for their payment [NEED TO MAKE SURE THESE COSTS/OBLIGATIONS ARE NOT BEING INCURRED BY AN ENRON ENTITY UNLESS ALREADY ENGAGED AS AGENT BY THE SPV/OWNER – AGAIN HARD COST ISSUES.], including interest expense, transaction costs, and other carrying charges, when the ESA Option is exercised or is deemed to be exercised.

 Option Exercise Price.
 Within five days after ESA exercises or is deemed to have exercised the ESA Option, ESA shall pay or cause to be paid to ENA the Option Exercise Price as follows: